 May 2026: a month under the sign of contractual rigour.
 The Walloon renovation lease offers a little-known tool to have your tenant finance the works, provided you respect a strict framework.
-The PIT 2026 return forces landlords to protect themselves with a written annex to preserve their rights on interest paid in 2025.
-Brussels municipalities are multiplying tax regulations whose legality is contested.
 And on the ground, landlord scams are spreading.
-Seven reads to protect your rights through writing.
+Five reads to protect your rights through writing.

 1. Walloon renovation lease: when your tenant funds your works